The Dynamics of Rank-Maximal and Popular Matchings: Algorithm for Checking if Update is Necessary

-Before we describe our algorithm for the dynamic rank-maximal matching problem we first introduce and solve a simplified variant of this problem, in order to build some intuition.
+Before we describe our algorithm for maintaining a rank-maximal matching under a sequence of operations of type $1$, we first introduce and solve a simplified variant of the problem.
+The main goal of this section is to build some intuition.

-Our first assumption is that a newly arriving vertex $a$ has only one edge incident on it.
+Our first assumption is that a newly arriving applicant $a_0$ has only one edge incident on it.
 We also slightly change our goal.
-Instead of computing a rank-maximal matching in $H$ we only determine if $M$ is a rank-maximal matching of $H$.
-Our goal is to solve this problem in $O(m)$ time.
+Instead of computing a rank-maximal matching of $H$ we only wish to determine if a rank-maximal matching $M$ of $G$ remains rank-maximal in $H$.
+Our goal is to solve this problem in $\mathcal{O}(m)$ time.
 The following is the main theorem of this section: